NativeScript/nativescript-cli/docs/man_pages/project/configuration/install.md

 Usage | Synopsis
 ---|---
-General | `$ tns install [module] [--path]`
+Install all dependencies | `$ tns install [--path]` Install a selected npm module | `$ tns install <Module>` Enable TypeScript support | `tns install typescript`

-When executed without a `module` argument - install all platforms and dependencies described in the `package.json` file in the current directory.

-When a `module` argument is given - install the specified npm module.
-If `module` is a path to an existing directory, then the npm module from that path is installed.
-If `module` does not refer to an existing directory, then the module with the name `nativescript-dev-<module>` is installed from the npm registry.
-This command is intended for installing NativeScript-related development modules.
-For example, by executing `tns install typescript`, TypeScript support is installed into the project.
-Look for modules in the npm registry whose name starts with `nativescript-dev` to discover other development modules for NativeScript.
+Installs all dependencies described in a valid `package.json` or installs a selected NativeScript development module as a dev dependency.

 <% if(isHtml) { %>
 The `package.json` file must be a valid `package.json` describing the configuration of a NativeScript project.
 If missing or corrupted, you can recreate the file by running `$ tns init` in the directory of a NativeScript project.